MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Designing-a-Report-from-Multiple-Tables.md

      ![Completed report](media/MicrosoftDynamicsNAV_MultiDataSetReport.jpg "MicrosoftDynamicsNAV\_MultiDataSetReport")

 ## Defining the Dataset
  In this task, Viktor will create the dataset that will display customers and their transaction details.
 The datasets for the data model will come from four tables.
-Viktor will create a data item for each for table.
+Viktor will create a data item for each table.

 #### To define the dataset